bmurfield/README-Generator/README.md

 ## Installation

-Install from my github repo
+Files can be cloned from my github repository.
+To initialize run 'node index' in the terminal and respond to the questions.

 ## Usage